Initial Posting: 5/9/2020 Last Update: 8/8/2020

 Through a local healthcare provider

-Your healthcare provider can arrange for you to get an antibody test if they believe is it appropriate.
+Your healthcare provider can arrange for you to get an antibody test if deemed appropriate.
 Blood would be drawn either by your provider or at nearby diagnostic laboratory.
 Similarly, many walk-in, urgent care centers can arrange for you to have the test, for a fee, which may be covered by your insurance.
 The samples are typically sent to a commercial laboratory, so results can take a few days.

-Consumer-initiated testing QuestDirect allows consumers to request a COVID-19 IgG antibody test and pay for it online ($119 plus a $10.30 physician oversight fee).
+QuestDirect allows consumers to request a COVID-19 IgG antibody test and pay for it online ($119 plus a $10.30 physician oversight fee).
 An appointment is made for a blood draw at one of Quest Diagnostics 2,200 patient service centers and test results are available online one to two days later.
 Interested consumers must not have experienced symptoms of COVID-19 for at least 10 days.
-Quest has stated that the testing will initially rely on antibody tests run on the Abbott Architect and EUROIMMUN systems (see how these compare in the Finding the Best COVID-19 Test section below).
+Quest has stated that the testing will initially rely on antibody tests run on the Abbott Architect and EUROIMMUN systems.

-Rapid, home tests The FDA has not yet approved or allowed of the use of any rapid, home antibody tests but several have been approved by the European Union, which provides its CE mark (Conformité Européenne) and/or by the Chinese National Medical Products Association (NMPA).
+The FDA has not yet approved or authorized of the use of any rapid, home antibody tests but several have been approved by the European Union, which provides its CE mark (Conformité Européenne) and/or by the Chinese National Medical Products Association (NMPA).
 In addition, research groups have been evaluating these tests.
 Some of these tests have been marketed in the U.S. without FDA approval or allowance.

 Finding the Best COVID-19 Test

-There are now more than 60 virus tests and 11 antibody tests for COVID-19 allowed by the FDA.
-ConsumerLab has reviewed the data on their performance and assessed which appear to be the best.
+There are now more than 90 virus tests and 22 antibody tests for COVID-19 authorized by the FDA.
+ConsumerLab has reviewed the data on their performance and assessed which appear to be the best antibody tests for COVID-19.
 We've added this information for ConsumerLab members.
 Sign in as a member or become a member now to learn how specific brands of virus and antibody tests compare, which currently appear to be the best, and where to get them.